 This post may contain affiliate links.
 Read our disclosure here.

 If you are as tired of this cold as I am, Spring Break is a great chance to go somewhere warm!
-As a mama of four (almost five), my first inclination is to skip the whole thing and stay home for spring break.
+As a mama of five, my first inclination is to skip the whole thing and stay home for spring break.
 A whole week of hearing I’m bored doesn’t like a vacation though, so it’s time to look for a frugal solution.
 If you are wanting to go somewhere fun but keep it frugal, here are some great options.

-Now before you start dreaming up your vacation, set a budget.
+Before you start dreaming up your vacation, set a budget.
 There is no need to go into debt for spring break adventures.
 See what you can comfortably spend and try to spend less than that.
 Once you have your budget, it’s time to pack in as much fun as possible.

 Also know that if the budget you come up with is less than you want or zero, it’s okay!
 Your children are not entitled to a spring break trip.
 You can make fun memories, be an amazing parent, and stay home all week.